 Jan 04 2008

-The birds we see in Pittsburgh in the winter are those who eat the kinds of food we still have available.
+The birds that stay in Pittsburgh in the winter are those who eat the kinds of food that are still available.
 Sparrows, cardinals and woodpeckers eat seeds, suet and dormant insects.
 Hawks and owls eat rodents and other birds.
 Starlings, crows and gulls eat anything, including garbage.

 The colder it is, the more they have to eat to stay warm, In Winter World: The Ingenuity of Animal Survival by Bernd Heinrich I learned that “if [golden-crowned] kinglets go without food for only one or two hours in the daytime, they starve (and freeze) to death.”
 Birds burn up enormous amounts of calories to stay warm.